cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/ScrollViews.md

 Bugs:

 - Scroll views are not scrollable with Full Keyboard Access unless there is a focusable control like a `Button` or `DisclosureGroup` inside or after the scroll view.
+The `ScrollView` can also be made `.focusable()` or a focusable element can be placed inside the scroll view to allow Full Keyboard Access.

 ## Applicable WCAG Success Criteria
 - [2.1.1: Keyboard](https://www.w3.org/WAI/WCAG22/Understanding/keyboard)